 Yes, the majority of beetles can fly.
 Most beetles have two pairs of wings.
-The front pair of wings are tougher than than the back pair and are often called shields.
-These "shields" are made from a material called "Chitin" which makes them tougher and more rigid.
-Consequently, these "shields" are not really effective as wings, but protect the "real" more delicate wings underneath them.
+The front pair of wings are more robust than the two back wings.
+The front wings and are often called shields.
+These "shields," are made from a material called "Chitin" which makes them sturdier and more rigid.
+Consequently, these "shields" are not that effective as wings but protect the "real" more delicate wings underneath them.

-There are a few species of ground beetles that have lost the ability to fly having become more accustomed to running.
-Some have even fused their wing cases, or shields, together to make stronger "armour" and offer them greater protection.
+There are a few species of ground beetles that have lost the ability to fly as they have become more accustomed to running.
+Some have even fused their wing cases, or shields, together to make stronger "armor" and offer them better protection.

-- wing muscles insert directly at wing bases
+- The wing muscles insert directly at wing bases.

 Beetle Flight Mechanisms